davidgsd/AllScan/README.md

 A: AllScan's blinking 'lighting bolt' icon is a status indicator similar the 'spinny' in supermon or the blinking asterisk ('*') in allmon, which toggles on/off as each Connection Status event message is received from the node (ie. from AllScan's astapi/server.php file who reads status info from a socket connection to Asterisk on the node and then forwards that data every 500mS to AllScan's JavaScript in the browser.)
 If it stops blinking that means there is a communication issue between the browser and your node.

 Q: If I ever wanted to uninstall AllScan how can this be done?<br>
-A: To uninstall just delete the allscan folder in the web server root directory (/var/www/html/ for ASL / /srv/http/ for HamVOIP). cd to that folder, then execute "sudo rm -rf allscan" to delete the AllScan folder.
-AllScan also keeps a database file in /etc/allscan/, which can be deleted by executing "sudo rm -rf /etc/allscan".
+A: To uninstall just delete the allscan folder in the web server root directory (/var/www/html/ on ASL or /srv/http/ on HamVOIP). cd to that folder, then execute "sudo rm -rf allscan" to delete the AllScan folder.
+AllScan also keeps a database file in /etc/allscan/ that can be deleted by executing "sudo rm -rf /etc/allscan".

 # Thanks
 Thanks to all ASL Developers.
 Thanks to KK6QMS, N6ATC, KJ7T and K5LK for help with Beta testing.